jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

         'version' => '2006-03-01',
         'region'  => 'us-east-1'
     ]);

-A list of available API versions can be found on each client's API documentation page: :aws-php-class:<index.html>.
+A list of available API versions can be found on each client's :aws-php-class:`API documentation page <index.html>`.
 If you are unable to load a specific API version, you might need to update your copy of the SDK.